mmolimar/vkitm/README.md

 # VKitM - Virtual Kafka in the Middle [![Build Status](https://travis-ci.org/mmolimar/vkitm.svg?branch=master)](https://travis-ci.org/mmolimar/vkitm)[![Coverage Status](https://coveralls.io/repos/github/mmolimar/vkitm/badge.svg?branch=master)](https://coveralls.io/github/mmolimar/vkitm?branch=master)

-VKitM is a native [Apache Kafka](https://kafka.apache.org/) proxy using the native Kafka protocol.
+VKitM is a [Apache Kafka](https://kafka.apache.org/) proxy which uses the native Kafka protocol.

-Its name is due to how has been designed: the application acts as an intermediary between the Kafka client and the Kafka cluster, modifying the requests and responses from/to the client.
+Its name is due to how it has been designed: the application acts as an intermediary between the Kafka client and the Kafka cluster, modifying the requests and responses from/to the client.
-Actually, the client thinks that the connection is to a Kafka cluster (by now, with one node) and doesn't now what's behind (an entirely Kafka cluster).
+Actually, the client thinks that the connection is to a Kafka cluster (by now, with one node) and doesn't know what's behind (an entirely Kafka cluster).

 Right now, the implementation includes a subset of the [API Keys](https://kafka.apache.org/protocol#protocol_api_keys) but can produce and consume messages.